Chapter 5:

 "Not a step closer," Marcel warned, his gruff voice echoing throughout the cave.
 "We don't want any confrontation.
 We're just trying to take an injured civilian to the surfa—"

 Cress didn't have time to even gasp as her eyes widened in disbelief.
 Before Marcel could finish his attempted parley, his sword clattered to the stone floor, his hands removed from his wrist.
 Blood sprayed from his dismembered wrists onto the tan sandstone around him and a guttural cry reverberated through the cave, ringing in Cress's ears.
-Mia's golden healing light instantly enveloped the man, but his anguished voice was silenced before it could take effect as his head joined his hands with a gut turning thud.
+Mia's golden healing light instantly enveloped the man, but his anguished voice was silenced before it could take effect as his head joined his hands with a gut tearing thud.

 "This isn't happening, this isn't happening, this isn't happening," Cress repeated in her head, her chest so tight she couldn't breathe.
 She squatted in terror and squeezed her head between her hands, praying that crushing her own skull would wake her from her nightmare.
-Try as she might, she couldn't help but stare as the blood gushed from Marcel's neck and wrists and seeped into the porous floor.

 "You bastard!"
 Dian roared, firing his hand crossbows.
 The bolts flew true at the attackers head and a spark of hope ignited in Cress's chest.
 From what she had gathered, people in this world were fast but few were fast enough to dodge projectiles.

-Few was the keyword.
+Few being the keyword.

 The hooded assailant caught the first bolt in their elongated, sun-kissed hand and used it to bat away the second bolt that trailed a fraction of a second behind it.